What is CFM in air purifiers and HVAC systems?

 How We Do CFM Differently

 For Air Sniper, we design and implement our systems in conjunction with the needs of our client’s facility.
-For small spaces like dental offices and restaurants, we can use and still provide 99.9% pathogen destruction.
 For large spaces, like warehouses and manufacturing facilities, we can provide heavy-duty equipment that effectively sanitizes huge volumes of air.
 Take a look at how our units compare below:

 - Air Sniper Low Pro 60 – 120 CFM

 - Air Sniper Pro 70 – 130 CFM

 - Air Sniper Elite 130 – 300 CFM

 - Air Sniper Ultra 300 – 750 CFM

 - Air Sniper Inflow 10/20 max 1500 CFM

 - Air Sniper Inflow 20/20 max 2500 CFM

 - Air Sniper Inflow 16/36 max 5000 CFM